greatnortherncircuits/de7301-docs/source/installation.rst

 * The copper contacts are facing towards you.
    * If they are not, the cable is installed backwards
-* The cable comes in perpendicular to the connector (Not at an angle).
+* The cable comes in straight/perpendicular to the connector (Not at an angle).
    * If it is not, the cable was inserted crooked
 * Ensure that the length of copper visible on each contact is of equal length.
    * If they are not, the cable may not be fully seated or may be installed at an angle.